Raphaël Glucksmann: 2024 European elections

 In the 2024 European elections, Glucksmann led the list "Réveiller l'Europe", an alliance of his own Place Publique party and the historical Socialist Party.
 That list obtained of the national votes, a high score compared to the obtained in 2019.
 This result made this list the third nation-wide (after those led by Bardella and Hayer), which confirmed the increasing prominence of Raphaël Glucksmann as a national political figure.

+Presidential candidacy

+On 23 August 2026, he announced his candidacy in the Socialist presidential primary for the 2027 French presidential election.

 Political positions

 In May 2021, Glucksmann joined a group of 39 mostly Green Party lawmakers from the European Parliament who in a letter urged the leaders of Germany, France and Italy not to support Arctic LNG 2, a $21 billion Russian Arctic liquefied natural gas (LNG) project, due to climate change concerns.

 In November 2021, Glucksmann led a group of seven members of the European Parliament to Taiwan to send a strong signal in support of the self-ruling island, despite a threat of retaliation from China.
 During this visit, the delegation stated to President Tsai Ing-wen: "Europe is standing with you."
 Glucksmann has been a strong proponent for deepened cooperation with Taiwan.

 In March 2024, he refused to use the term "genocide" in regards to the treatment of Palestinians by Israel during the Gaza war by claiming to be "extremely cautious about the term's usage".
 He has nevertheless denounced the "carnage" in Gaza as well as the blockade.
 In April 2024, he asserted the legitimacy of the actions by the leadership of Sciences Po Paris to force their premises to be evacuated after their occupation by groups in support of the Palestinians.